Schools and education

 Two stage school admission appeals

-There are 2 distinct stages involved in a two stage appeal:
+There are 2 distinct stages involved in a 2-stage appeal:

-Parents do not have the right to a second appeal in respect of the same school for the same academic year unless, in exceptional circumstances, the admission authority (which may either be CYC or a local Academy Trust) has allowed them to make a second application because of a significant and material change in the circumstances of the parent, child or school but still refused admission.
+Parents do not have the right to a second appeal in respect of the same school for the same academic year unless, in exceptional circumstances, the admission authority (which may either be City of York Council or a local Academy Trust) has allowed them to make a second application because of a significant and material change in the circumstances of the parent, child or school but still refused admission.

 Parents may apply for a place in the same school for a later academic year and would have a further right of appeal if that application is unsuccessful.